 In conjunction with gel-memory foam and open-cell memory foam, the copper-infused foam was created to help keep foam mattresses cool.
 This type of foam is lined with thin copper lines embedded into the mattress.
 Copper is known for its cooling properties, as well as, increasing blood circulation and reducing stiffness.
 Copper-infused memory foam is typically used in mattresses designed for athletes and active adults.

 While hybrid mattresses are not strictly memory foam, many have memory foam comfort layers that are added onto an innerspring mattress for extra comfort and contouring.
 If you like the feel of memory foam, but need extra support, a hybrid foam mattress may be a good option for you.
+Check out our best hybrid mattress reviews if you’re interested.

 Make sure to pay attention to the density of the foam.
 Density does not contribute so much to how the foam feels, as to how durable the foam mattress will be.
 Higher-density foams naturally tend to last longer.
 You will find that many top-brand foam mattresses, such as those from TEMPUR-Pedic, have 5 lb. or greater density foams.
 They are built to last.
 If you find options that have low density, they may not be worth your time or money.